jrief/django-sendmail/docs/source/index.rst

 - Works with task queues like RQ and Celery.
 - Uses multiprocessing to send emails in parallel.
 - Support of different storages.
+- Newsletter feature to send emails directly from admin.

 .. toctree::